SaulMurillo1/SmbNmapScriptingLab/README.md

 Run Nmap script that will enumerate Windows users on the target machine: <br/>
 - We can see that there are three users on the target machine (Administrator, bob, & Guest).<br/>
 <br/>
-Command: nmap 10.3.16.16 -445 --script smb-enum-users --script-args smbusername=administrator,smbpassword=*password_hidden_for_privacy*
+Command: nmap 10.3.16.16 -p 445 --script smb-enum-users --script-args smbusername=administrator,smbpassword=*password_hidden_for_privacy*
 <br/>
 <br/>
 <img src="https://i.imgur.com/ppEpbRK.png" height="80%" width="80%" alt="SMB Nmap Scripting" class="center"/>